zotroneneis/zotroneneis.github.io/_posts/2018-09-03-blog-post-day-43-to-45.md

   pass
 ```

 Custom exception classes can be very simple (like the ones above) or complex, providing additional details and containing methods.
-If you want to see how custom exception classes are used in larger projects, take a look at the [Open AI gym exception classes](https://softwareengineering.stackexchange.com/questions/343262/is-it-better-to-have-many-specified-exceptions-or-some-general-that-are-raised-w) or the [Python click package](https://softwareengineering.stackexchange.com/questions/343262/is-it-better-to-have-many-specified-exceptions-or-some-general-that-are-raised-w).
+If you want to see how custom exception classes are used in larger projects, take a look at the [Open AI gym exception classes](https://github.com/openai/gym/blob/master/gym/error.py) or the [Python click package](https://github.com/pallets/click/blob/master/click/exceptions.py).

 ## When are custom exception classes useful?

 Most of the time, the standard Python exception classes (like ```TypeError, ValueError``` etc.) are sufficient, especially when customizing them with a specific message.
 Consider the ```self.birthyear``` attribute of our ```CastleKilmereMember``` class.
 The birthyear is used for computing the current age of a Castle Kilmere member.
-So if ```birthyear``` has the wrong type, that is, its not an integer like ```1991```, we won't get a valid age.
+So if ```birthyear``` has the wrong type, that is, it's not an integer like ```1991```, we won't get a valid age.
 So we should introduce a type check on the birthyear in our ```__init__()``` constructor:

 ```python
 if type(birthyear) is not int:
     raise TypeError("The birthyear is not a valid integer.
 Try something like 1991")
 ```

-However, when defining a module, we might have several distinct errors in that module.
+However, when defining a module we might have several distinct errors in that module.
 In such a case it can be useful to create custom exception classes.
 In the example above we might throw a specific error like ```InvalidBirthyearError```.
 When creating custom exception classes it's common practice to define a base exception class for the module, and subclass specific exception classes for the different error conditions.
 We will create a file called ```error.py``` to define our exception classes and use them in our code.

 ```python
 class BaseError(Exception):